Clint Steindl

 2021/22

-The JackJumpers debut NBL season would begin with low expectations with multiple betting agencies offering 400:1 odds of winning the championship in their first season.
-However in their NBL debut on 3 December 2021, the Tasmania defeated Brisbane (83–74) in a overtime victory at home to start the season off with a bang.
+The JackJumpers’ debut season started with low expectations, with some bookmakers offering 400:1 odds on them winning the championship.
+However, they shocked the league in their NBL debut on 3 December 2021, defeating Brisbane (83–74) in overtime to kick off the season in grand fashion.

-Steindl and the JackJumpers weren’t done however as in true Cinderella fashion, thanks to the South East Melbourne Phoenix beating the Perth Wildcats in the last game of the season, Tasmania overtook Perth to finish in fourth place thanks to points percentage.
+The JackJumpers’ fate took a turn for the better when the South East Melbourne Phoenix defeated the Perth Wildcats in the final game of the season, allowing Tasmania to leapfrog Perth and finish in fourth place on points percentage.

-Steindl finished the season averaging 9.0 points, 2.4 rebounds, and 0.9 assists as the JackJumpers drew the reigning champions and first-placed Melbourne United in the semifinals where again they were not expected to fare well.
+Steindl played a pivotal role in the team’s success, averaging 9.0 points, 2.4 rebounds, and 0.9 assists.
+In the semifinals, the JackJumpers faced the reigning champions and first-place Melbourne United, who were not expected to be challenged by the underdog squad.

 2022/23

-With Will Magnay (5.9 points, 4.1 rebounds, and 1.0 blocks) recovering from a foot injury and captain Clint Stiendl (4.6 points, 1.7 rebounds, and 0.6 assists) sidelined from a knee injury from playing for Australia at the FIBA Asia Cup, Tasmania got off to a shaky start.
+As Will Magnay (5.9 points, 4.1 rebounds, 1.0 blocks) recovered from a foot injury and captain Clint Steindl (4.6 points, 1.7 rebounds, 0.6 assists) was sidelined with a knee injury sustained while playing for Australia at the FIBA Asia Cup, Tasmania’s season got off to a rocky start.
+They lost to South East Melbourne (79–84), Cairns (84–106), and New Zealand (65–71), leaving them equal last with Brisbane after three games.
+In a critical battle for the bottom of the ladder, Tasmania earned their first win of the season, defeating Brisbane in overtime (90–86), thanks to a stellar 32-point, 4-assist performance by Doyle.

-Tasmania then rolled off a four-game wining streak which propelled them back into the top six and within playoff contention, where they stayed for the rest of the season.
+Following that win, Tasmania embarked on a four-game winning streak, propelling them back into the playoff hunt, where they remained for the rest of the season.

-Milton Doyle (17.2 points, 5.0 rebounds, 3.7 assists, and 1.7 steals) led the team in scoring, while Jack McVeigh (14.8 points, 4.6 rebounds, and 1.5 assists) increased his scoring for the fifth consecutive season and was the team’s best local player this season.
+Milton Doyle (17.2 points, 5.0 rebounds, 3.7 assists, 1.7 steals) led the team in scoring, while Jack McVeigh (14.8 points, 4.6 rebounds, 1.5 assists) increased his scoring for the fifth consecutive season, establishing himself as the team’s best local player.

-Import Rashard Kelly (12.1 points, 6.2 rebounds, and 1.5 assists) as well as development player Sean MacDonald (6.3 points, 2.0 rebounds, and 1.5 assists) and Isaac White (5.3 points, 2.0 rebounds, and 0.6 assists), an injury replacement for Stiendl and Magnay, would fill the void of Magette during the playoffs and after defeating Cairns (79–87) in the play-in qualifier, Tasmania would face second seed New Zealand (18-10) in the semifinals.
+To fill the gap left by Magette’s injury, import Rashard Kelly (12.1 points, 6.2 rebounds, 1.5 assists) and development players Sean MacDonald (6.3 points, 2.0 rebounds, 1.5 assists) and Isaac White (5.3 points, 2.0 rebounds, 0.6 assists) stepped up during the playoffs.
+Tasmania defeated Cairns (79–87) in the play-in qualifier before facing second-seeded New Zealand in the semifinals.

-Mid-season team captain Clint Steindl inked a new two-year deal, seeing him remain in Tasmania until at least the 2024/25 season.
+Mid-season, Clint Steindl inked a new two-year deal, ensuring his place in Tasmania through at least the 2024/25 season, further cementing his leadership role within the team.

 Clint Steindl currently plays for the Tasmania JackJumpers and has played 330 games in his NBL career.
 He has averaged 7 points, 2.1 rebounds, and 0.8 assists since entering the league in 2012.